Arena-Independent Memory Bounds for Nash Equilibria in Reachability Games: Finite-memory Nash equilibria in reachability and shortest-path games

 \section{Finite-memory Nash equilibria in reachability and shortest-path games}

 In this section, we study reachability and shortest-path games (with a single non-negative integer weight function for all players).
-The main results of this section state that given an NE in a reachability or shortest-path game, we can derive from it a finite-memory NE in which the same targets are visited, the costs are not increased for any player (in shortest-path games) and the memory size of the strategies of the finite-memory NE can be bounded by a function of the number of players.
+The main results of this section state that given an NE in a reachability or shortest-path game, we can derive from it a finite-memory NE in which the same targets are visited, the costs are not increased for any player (in shortest-path games) and we provide an upper bound depending solely on the number of players on the amount of memory used by all of the involved strategies.
 In other words, we obtain \textit{arena-independent} upper bounds on the sufficient memory for solutions to the constrained NE existence problem (see Section~\ref{section:intro}).
 To obtain these arena-independent memory bounds, we do not fully implement the punishment mechanism as in the proofs of Theorems~\ref{thm:charac:reach:buchi} and~\ref{thm:charac:short}.
 Instead, intuitively, following a deviation of $\playerI$, the coalition $\playerIAdv$ does not necessarily switch to a punishing strategy for $\playerI$.
 Instead, they may attempt to keep following a suffix of the equilibrium's original outcome if the deviation does not appear to prevent it.

 This section is structured as follows.
 We illustrate the constructions for reachability and shortest-path games with examples in Section~\ref{section:fm:example}.
-In Section~\ref{section:fm:simple outcomes}, we show that we can derive, from any NE outcome, another with a simple structure.
-We build on such NE outcomes to define finite-memory NE outcomes.
-In Section~\ref{section:fm:general}, we describe the base of the Mealy machine structure that we use to construct finite-memory NEs in reachability and shortest-path games.
-Sections~\ref{section:fm:reach} and~\ref{section:fm:short} explain how to extend the Mealy machines of Section~\ref{section:fm:general} to construct finite-memory NE in reachability and shortest-path games respectively.
+In Section~\ref{section:fm:simple outcomes}, we show that we can derive, from any NE outcome, an NE outcome that admits a finite simple decomposition.
+We impose technical properties on these decompositions such that we can construct finite-memory NEs based on them.
+We introduce (finite-memory) strategies based on simple play decompositions in Section~\ref{section:fm:general}.
+Sections~\ref{section:fm:reach} and~\ref{section:fm:short} explain how to instantiate the Mealy machines of Section~\ref{section:fm:general} to construct finite-memory NEs in reachability and shortest-path games respectively.

 We fix an arena $\arena=\arenaTuple$, target sets $\target_1$, \ldots, $\target_\nPlayer\subseteq\vertexSet$ and a weight function $\weight\colon\edgeSet\to\IN$ for the remainder of this section.